jfrog/JFrog-Cloud-Installers/Ansible/ansible_collections/jfrog/installers/roles/artifactory/README.md

 # artifactory
 The artifactory role installs the Artifactory Pro software onto the host.
 Per the Vars below, it will configure a node as primary or secondary.
 This role uses secondary roles artifactory_nginx to install nginx.

+1.1.1 contains breaking changes.
+To mitigate this, use the role before doing any upgrades, let it mitigate the path changes, and then run again with your upgrade.

 ## Role Variables
 * _artifactory_version_: The version of Artifactory to install. eg. "7.4.1"
 * _master_key_: This is the Artifactory [Master Key](https://www.jfrog.com/confluence/display/JFROG/Managing+Keys).
 See below to [autogenerate this key](#autogenerating-master-and-join-keys).